 The Day Before Your Procedure

-A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
-He or she will tell you what time you should arrive at the hospital for your procedure.
-If you are scheduled for your procedure on a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call
+A staff member from the Admitting Office will call you after 12:00 pm the day before your procedure.
+If you’re scheduled for your procedure on a Monday, you will be called on the Friday before.

-If you need to cancel your procedure for any reason please call the doctor who scheduled it for you.
+If you need to cancel your procedure for any reason, please call the doctor who scheduled it for you.

 The Day of Your Procedure

-- Take the medications you were instructed to take the morning of your procedure with a few sips of water.
+- Take only the medications you were instructed to take the morning of your procedure with a few sips of water.

-- Do not put on any lotion, cream, powder, deodorant, make-up, or perfume.
+- Don’t put on any lotion, cream, powder, deodorant, makeup, cologne, or perfume.